james-gould/azure-keyvault-emulator/README.md

 // Or configure which clients you need to use builder.Services.AddAzureKeyVaultEmulator(vaultUri, secrets: true, keys: true, certificates: false);
 ```

+> [!NOTE]
+> The `AzureKeyVaultEmulator.Client` library is not required for the emulator, it simply creates the requested Azure clients  with `DisableChallengeResourceVerification = true`.
+You can easily skip this dependency by disabling that setting yourself, [or by copying and tweaking this code into your application](https://github.com/james-gould/azure-keyvault-emulator/blob/development/AzureKeyVaultEmulator.Client/AddEmulatorSupport.cs#L26-L51).

 5. Now you can use your `AzureClients` as normal dependency injected services: